bbckr/umod-plugins/docs/JuicedRcon.md

 - Set display names for messaging across rcon sessions

 ### Improved broadcasting
-- Using `say` appears realtime across all RCON sessions with display names (in-game, these will still appear as `SERVER`)
+- Using `say` appears realtime across all RCON sessions (in-game, these are the `SERVER` broadcasts)

 ### Talk privately across all RCON sessions
 - Use `juicedrcon.say` to broadcast a message to all active RCON sessions (does not display in game)